Bowdoin College Visual Art Program

-The Visual Arts Department Study Away Approval Form is IN ADDITION to the Study Away Application and the Student Records Transfer of Credit Forms.
+The correspondence with the advisor and Department Coordinator must occur IN ADDITION to the Study Away Application and the Student Records Transfer of Credit Forms.

 If you do not follow up with the professor on your return, the course(s) away will not be given visual arts requirement credit.
 In some cases this will mean that you will not meet your major/minor requirement.